v2rayA/v2raya.github.io/content/en/docs/prologue/installation/redhat.md

 Package updates are handled by `rpm-ostree` automatically.

 ## Other rpm-based operating systems

+{{% notice info %}}
-> This method can install v2rayA for Alma Linux, Rocky Linux, openSUSE or other Linux distributions based on the rpm package manager, provided that the **distribution you are using uses systemd as a system management tool** .
+This method can install v2rayA for Alma Linux, Rocky Linux, openSUSE or other Linux distributions based on the rpm package manager, provided that the **distribution you are using uses systemd as a system management tool** .
+{{% /notice %}}

 ### Install V2Ray core / Xray core